 According to the Bureau of Labor Statistics, over 100,000 workers will miss time from work due to a hand injury.
 North Carolina law entitles you to medical coverage of your hand injury and a portion of your lost wages when you successfully file a workers’ compensation claim.

-Our team at Horton Mendez Injury Attorneys can assist you when you have a complex workers’ compensation claim, or you have received a claim denial or rejection of your necessary medical care.
+Our team of Wilmington workers’ compensation attorneys at Horton Mendez Injury Attorneys can assist you when you have a complex workers’ compensation claim, or you have received a claim denial or rejection of your necessary medical care.
 We do not let insurance companies push our clients around, no matter the circumstances.

 Types of Work-Related Hand Injuries